-

 Additional Costs:

-International Seminar Week As part of the programme, you will take part in the International Seminar Week in either the USA or Europe.
+International Seminar Week As part of the programme, you will take part in the International Seminar Week in Europe.
 This is a mandatory component and includes company visits, networking events, and cultural experiences.

 - The University works to secure preferential group rates to keep costs as low as possible.